Taipei is the city that made the rest of Asia's 'tolerance' look like a rough draft.

 East District / Xinyi (東區)

 Taipei's upscale shopping and dining corridor around Zhongxiao Dunhua and stretching into Xinyi District.
-Low-key queer-friendly bars, stylish cafés, and a more polished crowd.
+Low-key welcoming bars, stylish cafés, and a more polished crowd.
 This is where you go when you want cocktails with a Taipei 101 backdrop rather than a Taiwan Beer on a plastic chair — both are valid life choices.

 A note on lesbian and queer women's spaces: They're real but deliberately less centralized.
 The 拉拉 party scene rotates through venues in Xinyi and Da'an rather than anchoring in Ximending, so check the Taiwan Tongzhi Hotline's event calendar and local Facebook groups for current nights rather than just wandering in.